 Published by Casa de Snapdragon, Albuquerque, NM.
 It may be purchased on Amazon.
 A young adult fantasy novel for ages nine to one hundred.
 Three children on their way to summer camp in northwest New Mexico don't think they know each other, but they discover that through time they have been chased by an evil woman.
 She wants their blood so she can stay young and their powerful connection to nature so she can control the world.
 When they get to camp, she's waiting for them!
+This book was a finalist in the 2015 New Mexico/Arizona Book Awards.

 This non-fiction book discusses the benefits of being around trees.
 It includes some of the author's experiences with trees.
 It also includes a variety of exercises for staying better grounded and balanced and for releasing challenging emotions.
 Also offered are 110 tools in eleven different categories that help us navigate life more easily.
+This book was a 2017 finalist in the New Mexico/Arizona Book Awards.

 Book review from Taos News: